 Surgical resection was planned based on the right atrial wall location, evolving symptoms and future hemodynamic implications.
 After a median sternotomy, CPB was established between the ascending aorta and a double venous cannulation (superior vena cava and right femoral vein).
-The aorta was cross-clamped and the mass was resected in toto with preservation of the sinus node area (Figure 2).
-A pericardial patch replaced a large defect area extending between the two vena cava and the interatrial septum.
+The mass was resected in toto with preservation of the sinus node area (Figure 2).
+A pericardial patch was used to replace a large defect area extending between the two vena cava and the interatrial septum.